anovado/4ced8f7594d49d81a5ad523256f5d3aafe1ffb9e/README.md

 ## Link deployed: [website](https://kulinaclone.netlify.app)

-This web is created for mobile, using iPhone X screen.
+This web is created for mobile with iPhone X screen as the benchmark.

 ### Technology stacks:
 - React